SajalJainatwork/Stock-Market-Kafka-Data-Engineering-project/README.md

 In this project, I have executed an End-To-End Data Engineering Project on Real-Time Stock Market Data using Kafka.
 I used different technologies such as Python, Amazon Web Services (AWS), Apache Kafka, Glue, Athena, and SQL.

+✅ Build a Real-Time app using Python

+✅ Understand the basics of Kafka

+✅ Install Kafka on EC2

+✅ Generate a real-time pipeline and

+✅ Analyze Data in Real-Time

 ## Architecture
 ![Stock Market Real-Time Kafka Streaming Project](https://user-images.githubusercontent.com/106689439/212524917-2c3a6620-f6df-4a5e-a98e-13ebc857fa9a.jpg)